-- Workspace For Collaboration: Using the collaborative environment azure databricks can set up the process of exploring data and running spark applications.
+- Workspace for Collaboration: Using the collaborative environment can set up the process of exploring data and running spark applications.
 Document or notebook used in the workspace can be in r, python, scala or SQL which uses spark engines to interact with data.

-- Databricks Enterprise Security: Azure databricks has enterprise-grade security like azure directory integration, role-based control and to protect business there as defined.
+- Databricks Enterprise Security: It has enterprise-grade security like azure directory integration, role-based control and to protect business there as defined.

 How to Create and Use Databricks in Azure?

 Pre-requisites: Before learning to create the azure databricks workspace users must have an Azure subscription so that you can log in with valid credentials to the azure portal and create azure databricks workspace.